joseeden/All-Things-DevOps/pages/030-Security/053-Security-Techniques.md

 - Utilizes global databases of known good and bad sites to filter content.
 - Enhances security by blocking access to potentially harmful sites in real-time.

-## DNS Filtering

-DNS filtering controls internet content access by blocking domains at the DNS resolution level, preventing users from accessing harmful or inappropriate websites.

-- Blocks access to known harmful websites before the connection is established.
-- Reduces the load on network resources by stopping threats early in the DNS resolution process.
-- Can be configured to block access to categories of sites, such as social media or gambling.
-- Provides a broad security layer by integrating with other security measures to protect users.

 ## Email Security